By:

 4. The Caribbean Sea

-The Caribbean is a tropical paradise known for its pristine beaches and warm, turquoise waters.
-It is also home to several different coral reef systems, each offering unique features and marine life.
-The reefs are accessible by the shore, meaning you can see tropical fish and gorgeous coral species by snorkeling in just a few feet of water.
+The Caribbean is known for its gorgeous beaches and warm, welcoming waters.
+It is also home to several different coral reef systems—the reefs are accessible by the shore, meaning you can see tropical fish and coral species by snorkeling in just a few feet of water.

 With excellent visibility, the coral reefs of the Caribbean are a must-see if you’re interested in scuba diving or even taking a boat tour (glass bottom boats are a particularly fun option)—also check out kayaking and paddle boarding while on vacation here.